Euclid preparation. XXXIV. The effect of linear redshift-space distortions in photometric galaxy clustering and its cross-correlation with cosmic shear: Photometric observables in Euclid

 \subsection{Linear RSD in GCph}

 In GC, galaxies are biased tracers of the underlying matter field \citep{Kaiser1987}.
-At sufficiently large scales, the bias can be considered dependent only on redshift and not on scale \citep{Abbott:2018ydy}.
-On the other hand, when adding non-linear scales the galaxy bias becomes non-local and a specific treatment should account for this effect \citep{10.1093/mnras/stw2443, Desjacques_2018}.
-On top of this, RSD are additional observational effects due to the peculiar velocities of galaxies \citep{Kaiser1987,Szalay1998}.
-These are customarily split into linear RSD (a.k.a.\ the Kaiser effect) and non-linear RSD (a.k.a.\ the Fingers-of-God, `FoG' hereafter).
-The former is responsible for the squashing of the galaxy two-point correlation function on large scales in the direction perpendicular to the line of sight, while the latter enhances the clustering amplitude along the line-of-sight direction on small scales.
-In the current analysis we consider a simple model, assuming that the galaxy bias is linear and scale-independent, and only accounting for linear RSD.
+At sufficiently large scales, the bias can be considered {to only depend} on redshift and not on scale \citep{Abbott:2018ydy}.
+On the other hand, when non-linear scales {are added}, the galaxy bias becomes non-local and a specific treatment {is required to} account for this effect \citep{10.1093/mnras/stw2443, Desjacques_2018}. {In addition, RSDs} are additional observational effects due to the peculiar velocities of galaxies \citep{Kaiser1987,Szalay1998}.
+These are customarily split into linear RSD ({also} known as\ the Kaiser effect) and non-linear RSD ({also known as the fingers of God, `FoG'} hereafter).
+The former {causes} the squashing of the galaxy 2pt correlation function on large scales in the direction perpendicular to the line of sight, while the latter enhances the clustering amplitude along the line-of-sight direction on small scales.
+In the current analysis we consider a simple model, {that assumes that} the galaxy bias is linear and {scale independent}, and we only account for linear RSD.
 The modelling of the non-linear galaxy bias and the FoG as well as their effects in the photometric observables for \textit{Euclid} is left for future work.
-The kernel of \Cref{eq:Harmonic_limber} in the case of the GC including up to linear RSD in the Limber approximation \citep[for details, see][]{Tanidis:2019teo} takes the form
+The kernel of \Cref{eq:Harmonic_limber} {for the GC that includes} up to linear RSD in the Limber approximation \citep[for details, see][]{Tanidis:2019teo} takes the form

 with the first term being due to fluctuations in the density field,